 - Postal address, telephone number, email address.

 - Date of birth.

 - Payment details (if you are supporting us financially).

-- Voluntary information to assist us in understanding our supporter base such as your reasons for supporting us or how you heard about the charity.
+- Voluntary data to assist us in understanding our supporter base such as your reasons for supporting us or how you heard about the charity.

-As a volunteer if you offer your time and will be engaging with our members it may be necessary for us to complete a Criminal Records Check (Disclosure and Baring Service or Disclosure Scotland) to assist us with the making of safer volunteering recruitment decisions.
-In addition to the above personal data the following may also be processed.
+As a volunteer if you offer your time and will be engaging with our members it will be necessary for us to complete a basic Criminal Records Check (Disclosure and Baring Service or Disclosure Scotland).
+This is to assist us with the making of safer volunteering recruitment decisions.
+This is in addition to the above personal data the following may also be processed.

 - DBS / DS Reference number, type of disclosure, date of issue

 - Next of Kin contact details in case of emergency.

 - Driving licence and or passport details and where necessary valid visa documentation.